-Probably the number one reason mice don’t go near traps is because of their sense of smell.
+The number one reason mice avoid traps stems from their sense of smell.

 Their smell is their strongest sense.
-If they don’t like the smell of something, then they won’t approach it.
+If they don’t like the smell of something, they won’t approach it.
 The scent of humans will instill fear into mice.
-Therefore, if you have been handling a mouse trap it is understandable that they will not go near it.
+Therefore, if you have been handling a mouse trap, it is understandable that they will not go near it.

 The easiest solution for this is to use gloves while you are setting up the traps.
 Alternatively, wash the traps thoroughly between uses.

-Basically, you want to set up a mouse trap that only smells of the tasty bait you’ve set in it.
+You want to set up a mouse trap that only smells of the tasty bait you’ve set.
 If the mouse trap contains one of the following scents, it is likely to be avoided by mice:

 - Human scent

 - The scent of a predator (such as a cat)